 - Facilitate access to programs, benefits, and services for veterans in the local and college community.

-- Provide appropriate space on campus for student veterans to relax, study, share resources, plan activities, access support, and engage in familiar camaraderie.
+- Provide appropriate space on campus for student veterans and allies to relax, study, share resources, plan activities, and access support.

 - Invite all students, staff, and faculty to participate in the VetNet community.

 - Collaborate with the GCC and Franklin County community members to provide educational programming and training that promotes the successful integration of veterans returning to civilian life.